solarwinds/apm-java/README.md

 ## Sub Projects
 #### agent
-Repackage the OT original agent with our custom compoenents (such as Sampler, Tracer) and instrumentation.
-Custom shadowing (moving classes to `inst` folder and rename extension from `class` to `classdata`) are performed on sub project `custom` and `instrumentation` to make them available to the [OT agent classloader](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/javaagent-bootstrap/src/main/java/io/opentelemetry/javaagent/bootstrap/AgentClassLoader.java).
+Repackages the OT original agent with our custom compoenents (such as Sampler, Tracer) and instrumentation.
+Custom shadowing (moving classes to `inst` folder and rename extension from `class` to `classdata`) is performed on sub project `custom` and `instrumentation` to make them available to the [OT agent classloader](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/javaagent-bootstrap/src/main/java/io/opentelemetry/javaagent/bootstrap/AgentClassLoader.java).

 This produces a new agent, that contains both the OT agent and our changes.